 Claire is an APA member.
 She trained under academic scholarship at Charles Sturt University, graduating with distinction in 2014.
-Claire is also an accredited Australian Physiotherapy Pilates Instructor.
-2016 sees the commencement of Claire’s private practice career where she aims to fuel her passion for pilates and enhancing the performance of the recreational athlete.
+Claire is also an accredited Australian Physiotherapy Pilates Instructor, and qualified in the effective application of trigger point dry needling with GEMt (introductory level).
+Claire’s career goals are to continue pursuing her passion for pilates and enhancing the performance of the recreational athlete.

 Dip.
 Remedial Massage